TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 The accessions used for RNAseq are consistent with species-wide patterns of panicle architecture.
 Scores on PC1 for the accessions chosen for RNAseq are shown in red.

-> TH: Describe what the boxplot shows.
-How many points are there for each accession?
+> TH: Describe what the boxplot shows and the number of points for each accession?

 **Figure S5 phenotyping-mpl**.
 Detailed phenotyping of five Oryza accessions.